Christopher Oldfield

 Interests

 I’m interested in the metaphysics of the manifest image, and ways of attending to things unseen in the scientific image.
-I’m interested in the use of organicist frameworks to reconcile a constructive empiricist philosophy of the object of mathematical physics with a realist philosophy of the objects of perception.
+I’m interested in the use of organicist principles to reconcile a constructive empiricist philosophy of the object of mathematical physics with a realist philosophy of the objects of perception.

 “…they suppose themselves to be above ‘metaphysics’ when in fact they are only a very little above it - being up to the neck in it.”